-Portland, Maine, not to be confused with it’s quirky west coast namesake in Oregon, is full of historical charm with it’s Old Port cobblestone streets and active waterfront.
+Portland, Maine, not to be confused with it’s quirky west coast namesake in Oregon, is full of historical charm with it’s Old Port, cobblestone streets, and active waterfront.
 A salty odor of the ocean fills the air with smells from over 500 restaurants.
 Portland sits on a 21 square mile peninsula in Casco Bay with around 140 islands.
 A weekend in Portland Maine is not to be missed when visiting the New England area.

-Portland can be an expensive place to find lodging, especially if you're planning on staying in the downtown area.
+Portland can be an expensive place to find lodging, especially if you’re planning on staying in the downtown area.
 There are plenty of options, but many of them, even the big name places like the Holiday Inn and The Westin are too costly for me.
-If you're looking for a hotel, don't be afraid to book just outside the downtown or a little ways outside the city.
+When planning your weekend trip, don’t be afraid to book just outside the downtown or a little way outside the city.
 By doing so you can save a bunch of money.

 During my time in Portland I stayed at the Black Elephant Hostel.
 Ya’ll know how much I love living that hostel life!
 Not only is it the only hostel in Portland, according to my sources at Visit Portland, it is the only hostel in the entire state of Maine!